godalming123/common-assembly/design.md

   </tr>
   <tr>
     <th colspan="2">Readability - How readable is the code?</th>
-    <th rowspan="2">Concise, clear syntax with one way of doing common operations.
+    <td rowspan="2">Concise, clear syntax with one way of doing common operations.
 The order of text in a function should show the order of runtime execution.
 Each package is a directory made up of common assembly files, with common assembly files that are in the same directory automatically getting access to each others functions.
-The main way of naming would be snake case since it is more readable than any other case.</th>
+The main way of naming would be snake case since it is more readable than any other case.</td>
   </tr>
   <tr>
     <th colspan="2">Modifiability - How easy is it to make changes to the code?</th>
   </tr>
   <tr>
     <th colspan="2">Performance - How fast is the code at runtime?</th>
-    <th>Create a syntax that shows the programmer how their code is slow</th>
+    <td>Create a syntax that shows the programmer how their code is slow</td>
   </tr>
 </table>